Admission to the PhD programme at the Faculty of Mathematics and Natural Sciences

 The Faculty of Mathematics and Natural Sciences will evaluate your diplomas pursuant to the normal procedures for recognition of foreign higher education qualifications overseen by the Norwegian Agency for Quality Assurance in Higher Education.

-An application for admission to the PhD programme must normally be submitted within two (2) months after employment or the start of the research project that will lead to the PhD degree.
+An application for admission to the PhD programme must normally be submitted within two (2) months after you start your position, or the start of the research project that will lead to the PhD degree.

 The application with all the required attachments should be sent to the department where you are employed or in other ways connected to.